Skip to main content

 Lac Operon

 The lac operon is a set of genes in bacteria that are involved in the metabolism of lactose.
-It includes genes for β-galactosidase, which breaks down lactose into glucose and galactose, and permease, which facilitates lactose entry into the cell.
-The operon is regulated by the presence or absence of lactose, allowing bacteria to efficiently use lactose as an energy source when available.
+It includes genes for permease, which facilitates lactose entry into the cell, and β-galactosidase, which breaks down lactose into glucose and galactose.
+The operon is regulated by the presence or absence of lactose, allowing bacteria to efficiently use this sugar when available.
+Understanding its regulation is crucial for analyzing how bacteria adapt to their environments.

 Recommended video: